 There are two extremes we need to avoid here.
 The first is WORSHIP of logic, which says “if it doesn’t make sense to me, then it is illogical and cannot be true.”
 That is ridiculous.
 That viewpoint makes a god out of one’s logic and makes God (aka the Creator of universe) subject to our limited human minds.

 Is a mother subject to the logic of her 3 year old son who thinks it “makes sense” to eat ice cream for dinner every night?
 Is a math teacher subject to the logic of his 7th grade students who say “algebra doesn’t make any sense?”
 Is a brain surgeon subject the logic of his patients just because they’ve watched one or two episodes of Grey’s Anatomy?

 Of course not!
-Worship of logic is illogical and of itself and therefore not an acceptable option.
+Worship of logic is illogical in and of itself, and therefore is not an acceptable option.

 But the other extreme is equally as dangerous.
 That is the NEGLECT of logic altogether.
 That is the person who says “don’t try to explain things and don’t try to understand them.
 Just have faith and believe and try not to think so much.”

 Is that really the attitude we’re supposed to have?
 Don’t ask…don’t think…don’t question?
 Really?

 If you’ve ever felt persecuted for thinking, you’re going to LOVE the story of the Apostle Thomas.
 You’ve all heard about Thomas before (aka “doubting Thomas”).
 He had the misfortune of being absent the one day that Jesus just happened to rise from the dead.